WuChanada/IschemicLesionSegmentationCT/README.md

 # IschemicLesionSegmentationCT
-segment ischemic infarct and hemorrhage on non-contrast CT using GAN
+segment ischemic infarct and hemorrhage on non-contrast CT using a dense multi-path contextual generative adversarial network (MPC-GAN)